tantaman/tantaman.github.io/content/2022-08-23-why-sqlite-why-now.md

 For me, its about a bunch of different angles

-1. Reducing cloud costs
+1. Enalbing more use cases for relational databases
-2. Breaking the speed of light
+2. Giving data the consistency it needs
-3. Turning edge architecture upside down
+3. Breaing the speed of light
-4. Enabling SQL for more use cases
+4. Reducing cloud costs
-5. Giving people control of their data
+5. Turning edge architecture upside down
-6. Consistency use cases - do you really need strong consistency?
+6. Giving people control of their data
 7. Transactions... intermittent state

 Lets take a look at the first one.

-# Enabling SQL for more Use Cases
+# Enabling More Use Cases for Relational Databases

 The relational model has stood the test of time and proven itself to be one of the best choices you can make for managing application state.
 Maybe you could even say [it is an apex predator](https://www.simplethread.com/relational-databases-arent-dinosaurs-theyre-sharks/).